Eating disorders often co-occur with other mental illnesses, including depression, panic disorder and obsessive-compulsive disorder (OCD).

 Here is some information about OCD to consider as you observe your child and consider treatment paths.
-Work with your child’s treatment team to accurately diagnose and treat each co-occurring illness separately but within an overall treatment plan.
+Work with your child’s treatment team to accurately diagnose their full mental health.
+Professionals will need to treat each co-occurring illness within an overall treatment plan.

 - OCD is a type of anxiety disorder.